HL7/davinci-alerts/temp/guidance.md

 A use case specific Da Vinci Notification Bundles is defined using the base constraints defined in the [Da Vinci Notifications MessageHeader Profile] and use case specific MessageDefinition and GraphDefinition instances.
 Resource profiles are referenced by the GraphDefinition instance.
 Depending on the use case, existing profiles (for example, US Core Profiles) may be used or new profiles defined.

 See the Admit/Discharge use case for an example of using MessageDefinition and GraphDefinition to define the Bundle.
+-->

-MessageDefinition and GraphDefinition are immature resources and may have breaking changes in future version of FHIR.
-At the time of this publication, the implementation community, reference implementations, and validation tooling does not fully support them.
+MessageBundles and GraphDefinition reosurce are alternative to using profiles to define the message bundles contents.
+However, at the time of this publication, the implementation community, reference implementations, and validation tooling does not fully support them.
-{:.highlight-note}
+{:.note-to-balloters}

 <!--

 {:.note-to-balloters}
 Note to Balloters: These scenarios may be added in future iterations of this IG.